 Puyo Puyo (Japan)

-About Puyo Puyo (Japan)
+Puyo Puyo (Japan) on NES

 Puyo Puyo (Japan) is a puzzle game originally released for the Nintendo Entertainment System (NES) in Japan.
 Developed by Compile, this title is part of the larger Puyo Puyo series, which has garnered a dedicated following over the years.
 Unlike some other iterations, this version is a straightforward entry into the puzzle genre, focusing on the core mechanics that define the franchise.